YunChunChen/Computer-Architecture/README.md

 **[Function]**
 ```
 I implement 4 different types of caches.
 There are designed with directed-mapped, 2-way set associative, 4-way set associative, and fully associative.
 After the design, I test the performance of different caches with a quick sort algorithm and a merge sort algorithm.
+Test bench is provided.
 ```

 ## Any suggestions or bugs found are welcomed.